ArminJo/ServoEasing/README.md

 - **Linear** as well as other ease movements for all servos attached to the Arduino Servo library are provided.
 - All servos can move **synchronized**.
-- It enables **non blocking** movement for all servos attached to the Arduino Servo library by reusing the interrupts of the servo timer.
+- It enables **non blocking** movement by using **startEaseTo\* functions** for all servos attached to the Arduino Servo library by reusing the interrupts of the servo timer Timer1.

 ## Usage
 Just call **myServo.startEaseTo()** instead of **myServo.write()** and you are done.
 Or if you want to wait (blocking) until sevo has arrived, use **myServo.easeTo()**.
 Speed of movement can be set by **myServo.setSpeed()**.